Your new doors and drawer fronts are finally installed and look great, but some of them don't seem to line up JUST right.

 Below is what typical Face Frame Hinges look like and where to find their adjustment screws.

-(a) To properly adjust the doors, open the door and place two pieces of Masking Tape on the horizontal Face Frame of the cabinet (Rail) just above the door for base cabinets and below the door for wall cabinets, as in the example below.
+(a) To properly adjust the doors, open the door and place two pieces of Painters Tape on the horizontal Face Frame of the cabinet (Rail) just above the door for base cabinets and below the door for wall cabinets, as in the example below.

-(b) Measure the from the inside edge of the horizontal rail and place a mark on the Masking Tape the same distance that your Overlay is.
+(b) Measure the from the inside edge of the horizontal rail and place a mark on the Painters Tape the same distance that your Overlay is.
 In this example we are using 1/2" overlay, so we will place a mark 1/2" from the opening.

 (c) Repeat this for all door openings.